imagej/imagej.github.io/pages/How_to_set_up_and_populate_an_update_site.md

 public web accessible folder where you intend to publish your updates.
 The ImageJ updater will not create that empty folder.

-{% capture includecontent %} **A note about SSH and known\_hosts:** For ImageJ to connect to your server over SSH, you must have configured your SSH credentials as normal—i.e.: `$HOME/.ssh/known_hosts` must contain the host key, and optionally `$HOME/.ssh/config` may contain the host configuration/credentials.
+{% include warning-sidebox-right content='"""A note about SSH and known\_hosts:""" For ImageJ to connect to your server over SSH, you must have configured your SSH credentials as normal—i.e.:
+`$HOME/.ssh/known_hosts` must contain the host key, and optionally `$HOME/.ssh/config` may contain the host configuration/credentials.
 We recommend that the given host be specified in `$HOME/.ssh/config` and equipped with a private key.

 Note that you need to connect with command-line ssh first, to record the finger-print of the host.
 It might be necessary to call `ssh-keyscan